 Vapor Retarders in Shipping Container Homes

 Remember that we said that the most common container home situation in which condensation will form is with a heated interior and a cold outdoor environment, so we’ll focus there.
 Previously mentioned sources of moisture can make that warm interior into a warm and moist interior.

 The above recommendation for vapor retarders in traditional construction in a cold environment fails to account for the fact that with container construction, the container itself is also a very effective vapor retarder.
 However, the vapor retarder formed by the container is located on the outside of the wall system, the opposite of the recommendation!

-Therefore, placing a vapor retarder on the warm side of the interior wall, as recommended, actually encapsulates the insulation between two vapor retarders.
+Therefore, placing a vapor retarder on the warm side of the interior wall, as commonly recommended, actually encapsulates the insulation between two vapor retarders.
 When moist air finds its way into the wall system (and it eventually will, as a perfect vapor barrier is almost impossible to construct), it can condense on the cold metal walls of the container, then diffuse into the insulation if it is permeable.
 Surrounded by vapor barriers on both sides, it will be very difficult for the condensation to evaporate and the insulation to dry.
 More than likely, problems in the wall system will result as discussed previously.